 Their site describes their food as ‘awesome’ and ‘pretty damn amazing’.
 I agree, though not in a way they might appreciate.
 I am in awe of any place which can get so many things wrong at once.
 That takes a spectacularly bad service or one of those off days we all have.
-There were only four tables occupied and two orders going into the kitchen.
+There were only four tables occupied and two orders going into the kitchen, yet we ended up with this.
 Make of that what you will.

 This is American barbecue in the same way I am a short, sunny, blonde waif.
-It is becoming apparent that spending my own money here is right up there with my better decisions, like my first wife.
-Or trimming my fingernails with a circular saw, or that Groupon for a prosecco picnic in Mogadishu.
-It’s clear the closest you’ll get to that smokehouse staples ‘burnt ends’ would be the B&H ground underfoot in the street-facing smokers’ corner.
+It is becoming apparent that spending my own money here is right up there with my better decisions, like trimming my fingernails with a circular saw, or that Groupon for a prosecco picnic in Mogadishu.
+It’s clear the closest you’ll get to that smokehouse staples ‘burnt ends’ would be the Benson and Hedges ground underfoot in the street-facing smokers’ corner.
 You get the distinct feeling that any pre-dinner nibble served here would be less amuse-bouche, more abuse-bouche.